 I thought I was covered for that!
 Farm Insurance Webinar Series, Jan-Feb 2026

-- What if a disaster happens to your farm business?
-Are you covered?
+- What if a [fill in the blank - fire, accident, flood, theft, death, injury] happens to your farm business?
+Are you covered for that?

-This winter Cornell Cooperative Extension Farm Business Management Specialists are offering 5 webinars on Tuesdays at lunch to help you understand different types of insurance policies and their typical provisions.
+"I thought I was covered for that!
+Understanding Farm Insurance Policies" is a webinar series intended to help farmers understand different types of insurance coverage and how to use insurance as a tool to manage financial risks.
 Join us for one or for all five.
 Your registration on any date will give you a link to all five webinars.

 Schedule:

-- January 13 (12:00-1:30) Insurance and Risk Management 101.
+January 13 (12:00-1:30) Insurance and Risk Management 101.
 This first webinar will cover many of the general provisions found in insurance policies and describe some of the terms to be aware of when you are considering your options.
-Steve Hadcock, Capital District Hort Team and FarmNet
+Steve Hadcock, Capital District Hort Team and Greg Murk, FarmNet.

-- January 20 (12:00-1:30) Liability Insurance.
+January 20 (12:00-1:30) Liability Insurance.
 Liability Insurance is coverage for the risk that your business will cause harm to someone.
 Are you having people on your farm or selling a food product?
-You might need liability insurance.
-Robert Hadad, Cornell Vegetable Program, Elizabeth Higgins, Eastern NY Commercial Hort Program
+You probably need liability insurance!
+Robert Hadad, Cornell Vegetable Program, Elizabeth Higgins, Eastern NY Commercial Hort Program.

 Event Details